bz2vsr/bz2cp-install/README.md

 # Installing Battlezone II: Forgotten Enemies on Windows 11

-This guide will walk you through installing Battlezone II: Forgotten Enemies on Windows 11starting with a stock CD-based install.
+This guide will walk you through installing Battlezone II: Forgotten Enemies on Windows 11, starting with a stock CD-based install.

 ## Prerequisites